 According to the World Health Organization (WHO) and the American National Standards Institute, the background noise in school classrooms should not exceed 35 decibels.
 Noise that is louder than this makes it difficult to communicate clearly and understand conversational speech.

-Another factor to consider is the distraction and sensory overload that are caused by auditory clutter.
+Another factor to consider is the distraction and sensory overload that are caused by the auditory clutter in a noisy classroom.
 Many elementary students have trouble concentrating due to shorter attention spans, ADHD, or other learning disabilities.
-A noisy classroom will certainly divert your students' attention away from learning.
+A noisy classroom will certainly divert your students’ attention away from learning.

 What if you have special education students with hearing loss or students who are English language learners?
 Having a quiet classroom is even more important!
 Listening takes mental effort.
 Trying to filter out noise to hear a conversation is a challenge for anyone, but especially for people with hearing loss or speaking a new language.
 When it becomes too much work, they can experience auditory fatigue.
 Spending this extra cognitive energy affects our ability to remember things and learn.